pixsight/SceneManager/README.md

 A simple scene manager for Android.<br>
 SceneManager allows to define scenes (sets of views) from your layout and switch between them using the animation of your choice.<br>
-- You can use the available transition animations (fade, translate X, translate Y, etc..) or create your own (See [AnimationAdapter]).
+- You can use the available transition animations (fade, translate X, translate Y, etc..) or create your own (See [AnimationAdapter]).<br>
-- SceneManager can inflate your scenes on demand, this can be very useful to improve the performances of your app at launch.
+- SceneManager can inflate your scenes on demand, this can be very useful to improve the performances of your app at launch.<br>

 ```groovy
 dependencies {